3 Simple Methods to Wash Clothes Without Running Water

 Step 1Add clothes, laundry soap, and water

-• Fill both buckets, using appropriate temperature for the washing bucket.
+• Fill one bucket with wash water and the other with rinse water, using the appropriate temperature for the washing bucket.

-• Add soap and mix well to create lots of suds.
+• Add a small amount of soap and mix well to create suds.

 Step 2Wash clothes

-• Take each garment and rub back and forth against the washboard using it as agitation point from which to get your clothes clean.
+• Take each garment and rub it back and forth against the washboard to remove dirt.

-• Once done, place the garment into the rinse bucket and repeat the process until all garments have been washed.
+• Once done, place the garment into the rinse bucket and repeat the process for all garments.

 Step 3Rinse Well

-• Dump water out and refill with cold and repeat this process, repeating until no soap residue is left.
+• Dump the soapy water, refill with fresh water, and rinse again until no soap residue remains.

-• Gently press on each garment separately to remove as much water as possible.
-Avoid twisting or wringing as this can stretch and add undo stress to your clothes.
+• Gently press on each garment separately to remove excess water.
+Avoid twisting or wringing, as this can stretch fabrics and cause damage.

 Step 4Dry